End stage dementia

 Later still, the person may enter a stage of total dependence and inactivity where he/she may have difficulty eating and walking, may fail to recognise relatives, friends and familiar objects, have difficulty understanding and interpreting events, may suffer bladder and bowel incontinence, and be confined to a wheelchair or bed.
 The latter can make the person especially vulnerable to infections such as pneumonia, which can be fatal.

-People with dementia differ in the speed with which their abilities deteriorate but deteriorate they will.
+People with dementia differ in the speed with which their abilities deteriorate.
 While dementia is a terminal illness, death often occurs as a result of complications arising from the effects of the disease rather than the disease itself.
-So, an inability to swallow can increase the risk of food and drink entering the lungs rather than the stomach which in turn can lead to pneumonia.
 In addition, many older people with dementia have other conditions that tend to increase in incidence with age, such as heart disease, diabetes and cancer.
-These conditions can also contribute to the person's decline and eventual death.
+These conditions can also contribute to the person's decline.

 Towards the end of the disease, treatment focuses on relieving symptoms rather than curing the problem but this can be challenging for those caring for someone who is increasingly unable to report or describe their pain or discomfort.